ericmatamoros/age_conditions_kaggle/README.md

-# ICR - Identify Age Related Conditions with ML

-This repository contains the Machine Learning code used to detect conditions with measurements of anonymous characteristics due to age.
+# AutoDatathon

-This is part of a Kaggle challenge that can be found in: https://www.kaggle.com/competitions/icr-identify-age-related-conditions/data?select=train.csv
+This repository contains a package that can be served to automatically obtain classes and functionalities for Datathons

 ## Set up virtual environment & install dependencies